armagans/PosDups/README.md

 Use **--help** option to see usage of file filters by size.
 Plus other command line arguments.

 **IMPORTANT** For input and output files the first * character from the left denotes the split point.
 Do not put more than one * character before the path.
-IO redirection doesn't work properly for now.
+IO redirection doesn't work properly on Windows for now.
 Use -i and -o arguments instead.

 Examples:
   - python3 \_\_main__.py -i "../paths.txt" -o out.txt --filterSmaller 131072  ==  Exclude files smaller than 128Kb, then write results to "out.txt"